suquiya/swimmy/README.md

     + -f, --format: user can choose html or json
     + -l, --list: If this flag is true, url is interpreted as path to file listing urls.

-More details, see swimmy's help
+More details, see swimmy's help (swimmy --help).

 ### Package
  User can choose this as library.